Albert Gyulay: 1809 campaign

 Holding Tarvisio with only 6,000 troops, Albert Gyulay relied on two outlying forts to stall the Franco-Italian advance.
 At Malborghetto Valbruna, a fort frowned down upon the Fella valley from a mountain spur.
 The Predil Pass blockhouse stood athwart Seras' road from the south.
 Malborghetto was defended by Captain Friedrich Hensel with 650 Grenz infantry and 10 cannons, while Captain Johann Hermann, 250 Grenzers, and eight artillery pieces held Predil.
 Eugène and Seras arrived before the two forts on 15 May and initiated the Battle of Tarvis.
 Baraguey d'Hilliers bypassed Malborghetto with two divisions and skirmished with Albert Gyulay's main force at Tarvisio on 16 May, while Grenier moved his two divisions into assault positions below the Malborghetto fort.
 Beginning at 9:30 AM on 17 May, 15,000 troops stormed the position in thirty minutes.
 Hensel and 350 Austrians were killed and between 50 and 300 were captured.
 Grenier reported 80 casualties but losses were probably much heavier.
+Between 50 and 300 Austrians were captured.

 Meanwhile, Albert Gyulay abandoned Tarvisio and pulled back behind a stream on the east side of the town.
 The position was buttressed with a line of fortified redoubts.
 But the batteries were armed with only 10 of the 24 cannons that were planned.
-He deployed elements of the brigades of Gajoli, Marziani, and Lutz, plus the Strassoldo Infantry Regiment # 27.
-After securing Malborghetto, Grenier rapidly moved his two divisions to join those of Baraguey d'Hilliers at Tarvisio in a noon attack.
+He deployed elements of the brigades of Gajoli, Marziani, and Lutz, plus the Strassoldo Infantry Regiment Nr.
+27. After securing Malborghetto, Grenier rapidly moved his two divisions to join those of Baraguey d'Hilliers at Tarvisio in a noon attack.
 An Italian division overran a key redoubt on Gyulay's left and began to flank the Austrian infantry out of position.
 As the line began to crack, Grenier's troops advanced, forcing Gyulay to order a retreat.
 Under pressure of superior numbers, the Austrian troops panicked and fled, losing as many as 3,000 killed, wounded, and captured.
 Gyulay reported losing 217 men killed, 271 wounded, 1,301 captured, and 170 missing, a total of 1,959 and six guns.

 To the south, Seras was unable to make an impression on the Predil blockhouse with his artillery.
 Needing to use the Predil Pass to bring up his cavalry, artillery, and trains, Eugène sent three battalions from Tarvisio to help.
 On the 18th, Seras attacked the Grenzers with 8,500 troops and 12 guns.
 After a heroic last stand, Hermann and his garrison were killed to a man.
 The Franco-Italians lost 450 killed and wounded.
 After the defeat, Gyulay was unable to follow John's retreat to Graz.
 Instead, he followed the Drava River east and joined the archduke at Szentgotthárd in Hungary on 2 June.
 Gyulay missed the Battle of Raab on 14 June.